Helpdesk & Ticketing · Grand Rapids

 Exactly what you get

 A helpdesk that knows your product: every ticket auto-linked to the configured order, BOM, and warranty so agents stop reconstructing context, B2B dealer SLAs enforced, and for medical devices a traceable complaint-investigation trail.
 It feeds failure patterns back to engineering.
-It integrates with your ERP, CRM, and field service management, so a ticket that needs a truck roll becomes one cleanly, and surfaces in business intelligence dashboards for support trends.
+It integrates with your ERP, CRM, and field service management, so a ticket that needs a truck roll becomes one cleanly, and surfaces in business intelligence (BI) dashboards for support trends.

 How to choose a developer in Grand Rapids